BirdeeHub/ode/README.md

 mutable scopes can spawn an actor with pid = node @ function varargs...
 // where node is an instance of Node which defines message types and timeout value and other stuff

+Hopefully I can fold stream iteration and actor message iteration and listening into these @ operators.

+>>> is simple where and can also take an iterator. @>> produces and loops over an iterator from a stream/actor message queue

 err:Result<String> = pid <@ msg;

 response = pid @> \ msg -> ~ {